4/20 Vision: Weed Magic and Social Justice

-Native to China and central Asia then brought to the rest of the world through trade and colonial conquest, Weed is a plant that tons of witches (and normies) enjoy for ritual and recreation… especially in these days of “social distancing”.
+Native to China and central Asia then brought to the rest of the world through trade and colonial conquest, Weed is a plant that tons of witches (and normies) enjoy for ritual and recreation.
 For some, being high is a state of openness that can help psychic waves flow.
-For others, it can be relaxing enough to turn off brain-chatter and get some damn sleep.
-There are also plenty of folks who don't use Pot to get high: the topical healing properties are still out of this world.
-Weed is known as “the people’s plant” for its versatility and easy cultivation, but these days the Cannabis Industry is really appropriating that narrative.
-Pot consumption for recreation and healing has been co-opted by the so-called “ruling” class as a means of economic and racial control (another ceremony stubbed out by capitalism), and I think it's time that the witches and herbalists put up a big ol' stink about it!
+For empaths and those with anxiety, it can be a chance to turn off brain-chatter and get some sleep.
+There are also plenty of folks who don’t use Pot to get high: the topical healing properties are still out of this world.
+Weed is known as “the people’s plant” for its versatility and easy cultivation, but these days the Cannabis Industry is really re-directing that narrative.
+Pot consumption for recreation and healing is being co-opted by the so-called “ruling” class as a means of economic and racial control, and I think it’s time that the witches and herbalists put up a big ol’ stink about yet another sacred ceremony stubbed out by capitalism!

 The Hazy History

 As far as historians can tell, Weed has been around since… well, always!
-Probably since way before humans figured shit out, but there's evidence of cultivation starting about 12,000 years back.
+Probably since way before humans figured shit out, but there’s evidence of cultivation starting about 12,000 years back.
 Ancient peoples worked with hemp to build basically everything, and as far as we can tell they also got high as ceremony.
-Graverobbers found burned Cannabis seeds in the resting places of Chinese Shamans from over 2,500 years ago (it should go without saying: as revealing as that knowledge is, those graves should have been left there in peace).
+Graverobbers found burned Cannabis seeds in the resting places of Chinese Shamans from over 2,500 years ago .
 The theory is that during funerals, mourners would light it as incense to guide the spirit of the dead to the other side.
+(For the record: as revealing as that knowledge is, those graves should have been left in peace.)

-Colonial cultures recognized the value of Weed and brought it everywhere to be cultivated by their Slaves, particularly the Americas.
+Colonial capitalist cultures recognized the value of Weed and brought it everywhere to be cultivated by forced labor, particularly the Americas.
 Farmers in the Massachusetts, Connecticut, and Virginia colonies were actually required to grow hemp on their farms for use in fibrous materials like rope and thatching.
-Doctors in the newly-formed US almost always had "Cannabis oil" in their cases up until (and after) its criminalization.
+Doctors in the newly-formed US almost always had “Cannabis oil” in their cases up until (and after) its criminalization.

 The Buzz Kill

-These days, pot is only totally illegal in eight states.
-But so many people are still sitting in jail for even just simple possession.
+These days, recreational pot is legal in 24 states and Big Cannabis is becoming an economic giant.
+And yet, SO many people are still sitting in jail for just simple possession.
 Nearly half of those are Black and Latinx, despite making up barely 30% of the general population.
-But we're not just talking about the jail time (which is barbaric in itself).
+But we’re not just talking about the jail time (which is barbaric in itself).
 Folks convicted of Weed crimes can lose their voting rights, parental custody, and food stamp eligibility among tons of other consequences designed to keep marginalized communities... well, marginalized.

-So here's where "The People's Plant" narrative gets SUPER twisted.
-It's easy to feel like Weed is widely available; I’ve been buying pot for a long time now, and never once have I been concerned for my legal safety.
-I’ve always been able to buy from a dispensary, or people that I knew in some capacity.
-All of those people were white people like me.
-And they’re all professionals, too.
-All of them sold or sell pot as their side hustle.
-They live in safe, middle-class neighborhoods that the cops don’t patrol, hunting for easy arrests.
-The class divide between "Cannabis enthusiasts" and "Pot smokers" has never been clearer; I saw a Tweet once that said “When your dispensaries look like an Apple store it’s time to release a lot of incarcerated people”.
+So that’s where “The People’s Plant” narrative gets SUPER twisted.
+It’s easy to feel like Weed is widely available; I saw a Tweet once that said “When your dispensaries look like an Apple store it’s time to release a lot of incarcerated people”.
 It’s so true.
 Ditto for the CBD shops popping up on every corner.
-So even though I’m not the one locking folks up for smoking or selling (or even just holding) Pot, it is still pretty gross that I can buy a ticket to a Weed Yoga Class while others have been totally ruined by drug policy.
+And even though I’m not the one locking folks up for smoking or selling (or even just holding) Pot, it is still pretty gross that I can buy a ticket to a Weed Yoga Class while others have been totally ruined by drug policy.

 How to Get High Responsibly